MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/mfpf-development-in-cordova-applications.md

 Applicative code (HTML, CSS and JS) can now be edited in real-time.
 After making a change to a resource, save the change and it will be immediately reflected in the browser.

-> <b>Tip:</b> Learn more about the various CLI commands in the [Using CLI to manage MobileFirst artifacts](../using-mobileirst-developer-cli-to-manage-mobilefirst-artifacts/) tutorial.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** Learn more about the various CLI commands in the [Using CLI to manage MobileFirst artifacts](../using-mobileirst-developer-cli-to-manage-mobilefirst-artifacts/) tutorial.

 ### CrossWalk support
 Cordova applications for the Android platform can have their default WebView replaced with the [CrossWalk WebView](https://crosswalk-project.org/).